My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Instead, you’ll be able to drive your own vehicle and park in designated parking areas throughout Capitol Reef National Park.
 Of course, summer weekends are the most popular time to visit Capitol Reef, so arrive early if you’re planning a visit for that time.
 Otherwise, you should have no issues driving and parking in the park.

 In terms of road quality, Utah Highway 24 (UT-24) and Scenic Drive are both fully paved.
-There are dirt roads you might choose to drive, such as into Grand Wash and Capitol Gorge; these don’t require high clearance.
+There are dirt roads you might choose to drive, such as Grand Wash and Capitol Gorge; these don’t require high clearance.
 Roads in other parts of the park (such as the Cathedral District) may require high-clearance, four-wheel-drive vehicles.

 Capitol Reef National Park Entrance Fees